-Unfortunately, due to major structural facility concerns and possible major renovations this facility is now closed.
-It will remain closed thru December 31, 2021.
+Unfortunately, due to major structural facility concerns and possible major renovations, this facility is now closed.
 Please monitor recreation.gov for any status updates or call the Placerville Ranger District at (530)644-2324 for more information.
 We apologize for any inconvenience this may have caused.

 In order to provide an enjoyable and memorable experience to all visitors, a stay limit of days per calendar year is now in effect.
 Use of any Eldorado National Forest cabins is limited to 6 nights per recreation rental facility and a total of 12 nights per calendar year.
 This time limit includes any combination of stays in Harvey West Cabin, Loon Lake Chalet, Robbs Hut, Sly Guard Cabin and Van Vleck Bunkhouse

 Bring tire chains in winter; roads are not plowed on weekends and holidays

 Cellular phone service is not available at the Loon Lake Chalet.
 Cell coverage might be available depending on phone carrier 1-3 miles from the Chalet on Icehouse rd.
 From the Chalet parking lot, turn right on to Icehouse rd. and proceed to drive 1-3 miles and cell service might be available.

 Permitted use of Loon Lake Chalet is limited to six (6) days per year.